ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 - Testing that the authentication works as intended.
 - Testing that the website displays cheeps as intended.

-Lastly, we have an integration test, making sure SQL injection attacks can not happen.
+Lastly, we have an integration test, making sure that SQL injection attacks cannot happen.
-Although not all aspects of the application are tested, we tested what we deemed most important, making sure to use and learn all the testing frameworks that were provided.
+Although not all aspects of the application are tested, we have covered what we deemed most important.
+Over the duration of the project, we made sure to learn and use all the testing frameworks that were introduced.

 # Ethics